 What is the legal basis for processing your personal data?

 Explicit consent of the data subject as part of their involvement in Bay Volunteers or use of the services it provides.
 Or where we are obliged by law or it is in the vital interests of a volunteer or client.

 Your personal data will be treated as strictly confidential and

-- (for service users) will be shared with volunteers
+- (for clients) will be shared with volunteers

-- (for both service users and volunteers) will be shared with members of the Bay Volunteers team
+- (for both clients and volunteers) will be shared with members of the Bay Volunteers team

 only as needed to carry out the services provided by Bay Volunteers or for other connected purposes.
 We will only share your data with third parties with your consent.